-In some areas, MNZ and Lincoln, together with a team of support organisations, are achieving results that are world first and which will transform the economics of growing and using Miscanthus.
+We are working with Lincoln University, together with a team of supporting organisations and are achieving results that are world first and which will transform the economics of growing and using Miscanthus in New Zealand.